|Business Rating:||4.7 / 5|

 - Shop through the Chase Ultimate Rewards shopping portal to earn extra points.

-Is the Ink Business Cash card worth it?
+Is the Ink Business Cash card right for you?

 All reviews are prepared by CreditCards.com staff.
 Opinions expressed therein are solely those of the reviewer and have not been reviewed or approved by any advertiser.
 The information, including card rates and fees, presented in the review is accurate as of the date of the review.
 Check the data at the top of this page and the bank’s website for the most current information.